-Butterscotch Chews are made with brown sugar and butter to produce a rich, chewy candy that has the classic taste of butterscotch with a firm caramel texture.
-I like to cover these with a coating of dark chocolate, but you can omit this step if you desire.
+Butterscotch chews are made with brown sugar and butter to produce a rich, chewy candy that has the classic taste of butterscotch with a firm caramel texture.
+This recipe will cover these with a coating of dark chocolate, but you can omit this step if you desire.

 - 1 cup sugar (granulated)